cellimnet/scellseg-publish/README.md

 ​	b) If you want conduct batch segmentation, click "Data path" to choose the parent folder of your dataset, such as "mito-20211116"

-​	b) You can choose your own model file for inference, the default is the pre-trained Scellseg model file
+​	c) You can choose your own model file for inference, the default is the pre-trained Scellseg model file

-​	c) The default "model match threshold" is set to 0.4 and "cellprob threshold" is set to 0.5, which is used in our paper, you can change it for better performance
+​	d) The default "model match threshold" is set to 0.4 and "cellprob threshold" is set to 0.5, which is used in our paper, you can change it for better performance

-​	d) Set the channel you want to segment, you can also provide a chan2 like nuclei channel for better learning, you should set the same setting as fine-tuning process
+​	e) Set the channel you want to segment, you can also provide a chan2 like nuclei channel for better learning, you should set the same setting as fine-tuning process

 ​	f) You can get each instance image, click "Data path" to choose the query folder of your dataset, such as "mito-20211116/query" , the output files will be saved at a subfolder in parent folder named "single", mito-20211116/single"